royourboat/ovino/README.md

 >
 > [1.0 stars] "Absolutely terrible.
 Don't waste the 9 or 10$ it is to buy it.
 There are more important things."
 >
-> (You'll probably notice that star ratings and price-sentiment are perfectly correlated.)
+> (You'll probably notice that star ratings and price-sentiment are not perfectly correlated.)

 The LCBO sets a given bottle's price as p.
 The vivino reviews we care about are from users (a) who paid more than p and thought it was worth it, and (b) who paid less than p and thought it was NOT worth it.
 The ratio of (a) and (b) gives a positivity index for LCBO's price, p.
 OVINO recommends the bottles at your nearest LCBO store and rank them by their positivity score.